 National Caregivers Month

-National Caregivers Month is celebrated each November since 1994 to recognize and honor family caregivers across the country.
-Celebrating this month gives the opportunity to raise awareness of family caregiver issues, to celebrate the efforts of caregivers, to educate family caregivers on self-identification, and to increase support for them.
+National Caregivers Month is celebrated each November since 1994 to recognize and honor family and other caregivers across the country.
+Celebrating this caregiver month gives the opportunity to raise awareness of family caregiver issues, celebrate the efforts of caregivers, educate family caregivers on self-identification, and increase support for them.